Who said there is nothing new under the sun? Scientists discover about 18,000 new species every year.

-Japanese researchers caught eight whales in the 1970’s.
-They were a bit odd.
+Japanese researchers caught the first eight specimens in the 1970s.
+They did think the whales were a bit odd.
 They looked like Bryde’s whales, but they were smaller and had some differences.
-Still, they were filed as Bryde’s.
+Still, they filed them as Bryde’s.

-Five years later Japanese scientists got curious about these odd preserved specimens.
-And they discovered they were not Bryde’s whales after all, but a new species.
+Five years later, Japanese scientists got curious about these odd preserved specimens.
+They began studying them and discovered the whales were not Bryde’s after all, but a new species.

-In 2014 researcher Salvatore Cerchio was looking for dolphins off the coast of Madagascar, when his team filmed a medium-size whale.
+In 2014, researcher Salvatore Cerchio was looking for dolphins off the coast of Madagascar.
+One day, his team filmed a medium-sized whale.
 Thinking it might be an Omura’s, they got a DNA sample.

-For all the sightings and the study, the Omura’s remain a bit of a mystery.
-Researchers do know they are baleen whales, so they are toothless; they live in all oceans, in subtropical and tropical waters.
-And apparently they do not migrate like other whales.
+Yet, the Omura’s remain a bit of a mystery.
+Researchers do know they are baleen whales, so they are toothless type.
+They live in all oceans, in subtropical and tropical waters.
+And apparently, they do not migrate like other whales.

-In a village, the team found an unusual skull with long parallel horns (50 cm/20 in long).
+In a village, the team found an unusual skull with long, parallel horns (50 cm/20 in long).
 It was a hunter’s trophy.
 The team had not seen a similar skull before, so they asked around and found more skulls and furs.

-Saolas are not only a new species (Pseudoryx nghetinhensis), but a new genus (a broader category than species).
+Saolas are not only a new species (Pseudoryx nghetinhensis) but a new genus (a broader category than species).

 Scientists have set capture-traps to photograph this elusive animal in its habitat… and they have about five pictures so far.

 Saolas: looks and habitat

-Both countries have natural reserves that protect the saola’s habitat, plus Vietnam created two new parks in their honor, specially designed to shelter them.
+Both countries have natural reserves that protect the saola’s habitat.
+Plus, Vietnam created two new parks, especially designed to shelter them.

 3. Bigfin squid

-And then, they realized it was not the first time scientists met these new animals, either, for there were two specimens in storage, found in 1907 and in 1954, that could match their find.
-But those early specimens were incomplete -one was found in the belly of a fish-, so they had been misclassified.
+And then, they realized it was not the first time scientists met these new animals.
+There were two specimens in storage, one found in 1907 and the other in 1954.
+But those early specimens were incomplete -one was found in the belly of a fish that had eaten it-, so they had been misclassified.

-By 1998 Michael and Robert had reached their conclusion.
+In 1998, more than a decade into their research, Michael and Robert reached a conclusion.
 The specimens were not a new species, not even a new genus, but a new family of squids (a broader category than genus).

-Since then, the bigfin has been caught on tape more times, always at impressive depths, and usually near the ocean floor.
+Since then, the bigfin has been caught on tape more times, always at impressive depths and usually near the ocean floor.

 4. Kipunji monkey

-And after thoroughly examining it, they realized it was not only a new species, but a new genus.
+And after thoroughly examining it, they realized it was not only a new species but a new genus.